Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 #### **Results**

 The reason why we chose a range between 0.16 and 0.20 for SVRG is that this is the range where the loss function begin to struggle to stay stable.
-As you can see below, as soon as the learning rate is above 0.19, the losss function diverges :
+As you can see below, as soon as the learning rate is out of ]0.16,0.19[, the losss function diverges :

 ![image](../data/SVRG_compare_MNIST.png)

+It shows how important hyperparameters are in these variance reduced algorithms.
 If we take the best SGD set up vs the best SVRG set up, here is what we get :

 ![image](../data/SVRG_SGD_MNIST.png)